underscoreio/essential-slick/src/pages/1-basics.md

  - `Query` is used to build SQL for a single query.
 Calls to `map` and `filter` modify clauses to the SQL, but only one query is created.

  - `DBIOAction` is used to build sequences of SQL queries.
-Calls to `map` and `filter` chain queries together and transform their results once they are retrieved in the JVM. `DBIOAction` is also used to delineate transactions.
+Calls to `map` and `filter` chain queries together and transform their results once they are retrieved in the database. `DBIOAction` is also used to delineate transactions.

  - `Future` is used to transform the asynchronous result of running a `DBIOAction`.
 Transformations on `Future`s happen after we have finished speaking to the database.